On The Brink Cohousing Community Case Study

 The first phase of the project was completed in 2018 and there are now 16 residents living in 12 flats.
 It is an inter-generational project, with ages ranging from 5 to 73, united by a wish for companionship, ecological awareness and mutual respect.
 Each household has their own private living space with communal space for shared cooking, eating, gardening and socialising.
 When we visited them in summer 2019, there was a thriving vegetable garden which the members could harvest.

 There is a second phase planned, which will involve the development of four living units in the grounds of Brincliffe House.
-The group are currently seeking funding to kickstart the developments of these units and you can learn more here.
+The group are currently seeking funding to kickstart the developments of these units.

 We have visited the project several times over the last couple of years, and have been really impressed with the friendly atmosphere and positive living environment which On The Brink have created.
 We particularly liked being invited to their social Friday evening dinner, when one of our team managed to offload her rhubarb glut via a rhubarb crumble contribution.
 Their hard work and tenacity have paid off, with the result being a sustainable community where people look out for each other.